CAD/CAM before clinic

 Second-year dental students began using scanner laptop units in the Sim Lab at the outset of the 2015-2016 academic year.
-With a $60,000 contribution from the Texas A&M Association of Former Students, dental school administrators were able to purchase two of the three units used in the preclinical curriculum.
+With a $60,000 contribution from the Texas A&M Association of Former Students, dental school administrators were able to purchase the first unit used in the preclinical curriculum.

 With oversight from Preclinical Fixed Prosthodontics course instructors Dr. Amanda Muns and Dr. Janna Burnett, second-year dental students primarily use the CAD/CAM units to scan crown preparations for milling and pore over the systems’ comparison software.

 “The comparison software allows the student to scan their work and have the computer software compare it to a ‘perfect’ preparation, thus seeing the discrepancies or deficiencies in their preparation,” says Cherri Kading, director of clinical operations at TAMBCD.
 “It’s a great learning tool.”